ansible-collections/ibm_zos_cics/docs/source/modules/global_catalog.rst

 start_state (always, dict, )
-  The state of the global catalog before the task runs.
+  The state of the global catalog before the Ansible task runs.

   autostart_override (always, str, )